Astrydax/SWEotE-Discord-Dice-Roller/README.md

   - !char list                                                  lists all characters
   - !char reset                                                 resets all characters

+- !Init initiative tracker and roller
+  - !Init: shows current initiative order
+  - !Init Roll Dice NPC/PC: rolls your initiative dice and adds character to the order
+  - !Init Next: moves to next initiative slot
+  - !Init Previous: moves to previous initiative slot
+  - !Init Set: manually set initiative order before any turns occur
+  - !Init Modify: manually alter initiative order mid-round
+  - !Init Reset: resets the initiative order

 - !help          Type '!help [topic] for further information'

-  - !roll        rolls any combination of SWRPG dice and returns the canceled results.
+  - !roll        rolls any combination of SWRPG dice and returns the canceled results
   - !d100        rolls a d100 with optional modifier and displays result
   - !destiny     sets and manages the destiny balance for the group
   - !crit        rolls a d100 with optional modifier and displays result of the critical hit
   - !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit
-  - !char        simple character stat manager.
+  - !char        simple character stat manager
-  - !help        displays help for topics.
+  - !help        displays help for topics
+  - !init        initiative tracker and roller
   - !ver         displays bot version

 - ADMIN ONLY
   - !servers     Displays # of servers bot is currently on.
   - !users       Displays # users that currently have access to bot

 #Installation and Setup

 1. First you will need to have NodeJS installed on your machine.
 You can find the latest version [here](https://nodejs.org/en/)